alexadark/gatsby-shopify-sb-workshop/README.md

-# Remove items from Cart
+# Refresh the cart after the checkout

-1. Create removeFromCart function ins `context/StoreContext.js`
+1. Create function getNewId
-2. Add the delete button to `shoppingCart/CartItem.js`
+2.  in initializeCheckout function check if there is a completed checkout, if yes, create a new checkout id with `getNewId()`